 Executive Director & Co-Founder

 Shari Young Kuchenbecker earned her Ph.D. in Developmental Studies from UCLA and B.A from Stanford University including research and work at Stanford’s Bing Nursery School.
-Conducting studies with UCLA Lab School, Stanford Cap and Gown, she and her research colleagues across the Western Region including UCLA, UC Santa Cruz, UC Irvine, University of North Carolina, Chapel Hill, and UCLA explore the intersections of emotions, thoughts, and actions.
+Conducting studies with UCLA Lab School, Stanford Cap and Gown, she and her research colleagues across the Western Region including UCLA, UC Santa Cruz, UC Irvine, and University of North Carolina, Chapel Hill explore the intersections of emotions, thoughts, and actions.
 She is the Director of R.W.
-Research, Inc., a private organization focused on collaborative research, education, and facilitating individuals, families, teams, and organizations through research supported pro-active interventions.
+Research, Inc., a private organization focused on collaborative research, education, and facilitating individuals, families, teams, and organizations through formative pro-active interventions.